kristofferahl/ReadMe.css/readme.md

-# Reading it easy with ReadMe.css
+# Reading made easy with ReadMe.css

 This project aims to provide a solid stylesheet suitable for reading in a web browser.